mshanemc/processBuilderBlocks/README.md

  * Because I did the testing, it's all nicely bulkified
 ###Refresh a Dashboard (PBBDashboardRefresh)

-**why** You want to refresh a dashboard when stuff happens, like refreshing your opportunity dashboard after someone edits an opportunity so that anyone who views it has the latest and greatest data
+**Why** You want to refresh a dashboard when stuff happens, like refreshing your opportunity dashboard after someone edits an opportunity so that anyone who views it has the latest and greatest data

  * Requires a remote site setup for self-calls (ex: if you're na16.salesforce.com, then there's a remote site for that)
  * no error handling--fails silently if the call gets 401, 404, bad request, limits hit, etc